BlockchainCourseNTU/resource/development/1IntroToSolidity.md

 <h1>1.
 Introduction to Solidity - The Basics </h1>

+<a href="https://cryptozombies.io/">CryptoZombies</a> is a game-based tutorial that teaches you all things technical about blockchains and also, how to make smart contracts in Solidity.
+You are suggested to play the game and use this tutorial as a reference material.

 <h2> 1.
 Data Types </h2>
 <h4> 1.1 Value Types </h4>
 Value types are the data that is passed by value.